 The College is dedicated to supporting the advancement of medical knowledge and the enrichment of student education through research and scholarly activity.
-Faculty driven scholarly work in four core priority areas is central to the College mission: basic biomedical science, clinical science, population and public health, and medical education.
+Faculty driven scholarly work in four core priority areas is central to the College mission: basic biomedical science, clinical science including research related to osteopathic medicine, population and public health, and medical education.
 The College supports opportunities for students to engage in faculty supervised research and creative scholarship through summer research experiences, course electives, and extracurricular research activities.
 Through faculty mentorship and supplemental training, student researchers learn basic experimental methodologies, responsible conduct of research, and are afforded opportunities for dissemination research findings in professional venues.
-A Distinction in Research may be awarded for advanced research study.
+A Distinction in Research pathway is available for highly motivated students who wish to undertake a longitudinal advanced research experience beginning in year 1 and extending through year 4 of study.
+Students who complete the Distinction in Research pathway will be acknowledged at graduation and noted on their final transcript.
+A student research organization meets monthly throughout the academic year and the Office of Research invites students to a monthly Student Research Town Hall meeting.
 The annual Medical Student Research Day provides the opportunity for students to present their findings and be recognized for their accomplishments.